mz-000/TG/product/- Toyota Woven City (2021).md

 The city will feature three types of streets: one for [[faster vehicles]] only, another for just pedestrians, and the third for a mix of pedestrians and people using [[slower personal mobility vehicles]] (presumably, [[scooters]] and [[bikes]]).

-These streets will be woven into an organic grid pattern that Toyota hopes will facilitate the testing of autonomous vehicles.
+These streets will be woven into an organic grid pattern that Toyota hopes will facilitate the testing of [[autonomous vehicles]].

 “Building a complete city from the ground up, even on a small scale like this, is a unique opportunity to develop future technologies, including a digital operating system for the city’s infrastructure,” Toyota President Akio Toyoda said when announcing the futuristic city in 2020.

 Living in Woven City

 Initially, the futuristic city will be populated by just 360 people — mostly a mix of inventors, senior citizens, and young families — but eventually, the population will grow to 2,000, according to Toyota.